A Doula supports the whole family while they recover from childbirth and get to grips with early parenting.

 The Doula is usually a mother herself, but some of the loveliest doulas are childless.
 Doula support is about empathy, not necessarily shared experience.
-After all, no 2 parents have exactly the same experiences, challenges or achievements.
+After all, no two parents have exactly the same experiences, challenges or achievements.

 There are two types of Doula:

 You will forge a close relationship with your doula through pregnancy.
-Knowing your preferences, any fears or concerns you may have and your dreams for the birth and after will help her tailor-make her support for you and enable her to provide what you may need from her during labour.
+She will visit you before the birth to discuss your wishes and get to know you and your family.
+She will get to know your preferences, any fears or concerns you may have, your dreams for the birth and afterwards.
+This will help her tailor-make her support and enable her to provide for needs during labour.

 She is there to support both parents, making sure that your chosen birth partner is available to give you the love and support you need from them, whilst being cared for themselves.
 She is there to help you feel safe and well cared for emotionally throughout the whole journey.
 A doula won’t leave you alone unless you ask her to.
 She wants to make sure you have enough information to make decisions about your clinical care and to make the birth of your baby as positive an event as possible – however your baby is born.

 She will not replace your partner, unless that is what you want, but will support you both.
 She is not medically trained and will not replace or interfere with the midwife or doctor.
 The support we offer is complementary to that of your maternity care team.

 After the birth she will remain until you are comfortable with your newborn.
 She may support you with the first feed, fetch you food and drink and will leave as soon as you are ready for some privacy.